 #3. sedersi (to sit down)

 Because the non-reflexive verb sedere (to sit) is conjugated irregularly, you also conjugate the reflexive verb sedersi (to sit yourself) irregularly in the corresponding forms.
-The example sentence uses the imperativo (imperative) tense, which you use to give commands or instructions.
+The example sentence uses the imperativo (imperative), which you use to give commands or instructions.

 #4 pettinarsi (to comb one’s hair)